musetronstar/tagd/README.md

 But a turtle is not a mammal, so let's delete it:

-	delete turtle;
+	!! turtle;

 And it should no longer exist:

-	get turtle;
+	<< turtle;

 	TS_NOT_FOUND _type_of _error
 	_caused_by _unknown_tag = turtle

 ##### DELETE Grammar:

-A `delete` statement has the same grammar as a `put` statement, except that it cannot have a super relation.
+A DELETE statement has the same grammar as a PUT statement, except that it cannot have a super relation.

 #### QUERY Statement